Trentonom0r3/PyShiftAE/README.md

 Coming soon

 # Usage
-The files included in this repo currently demonstrate how to use the PlugPlug.Dll from the c++ side in order to send and receive csxs events.
+- The files included in this repo currently demonstrate how to use the PlugPlug.Dll from the c++ side in order to send and receive csxs events.
-In addition the src/PyShiftAE directory is the source files for the plugin.
+- In addition, the src/PyShiftAE directory is the source files for the plugin.
 You can go to File->Run Script (.py), and run the test script provided from within AE.
 Make sure Python 3.11 x64 is available on PATH.